 Bot and Spam Contamination

-Automated accounts distort sentiment distributions.
-A coordinated bot campaign can make a topic look overwhelmingly positive or negative.
+Automated accounts distort distributions.
+A coordinated campaign can make a topic look overwhelmingly positive or negative.
 Filter by engagement thresholds (min_faves:1 in your search query) and check for duplicate or near-duplicate text across accounts.

 Retweet Bias